chkp-claret/oci-check-point/cloudguard-ngfw/README.md

 This folder contains all assets for deploying Check Point R81.20 Security Gateway with Gaia 3.10 - BYOL from Oracle Cloud Infrastructure Marketplace.

+There are two options for deployment:
+- Create a new network with a public and private subnet to launch the gateways into
+- Launch the gateways into an existing network

 ## How to use Terraform CLI

 1. Make sure you have terraform v0.12+ cli installed and accessible from your terminal.